All About Dinner: Simple Meals, Expert Advice

 Book Description: From the perfect pot roast to the fragrant complexity of braised endive, there’s no food more satisfying than a well-braised dish.
 The art of braising comes down to us from the earliest days of cooking.
 Today, braising remains as popular and as uncomplicated as ever.
 Molly Stevens’s All About Braising is a comprehensive guide to this versatile way of cooking, written to instruct a cook at any level.
 Everything you need to know is here, including: a thorough explanation of the principles of good braising with helpful advice on the best cuts of meat, the right choice of fish and vegetables, and the right pots 125 reliable, easy-to-follow recipes for meat, poultry, seafood, and vegetables, ranging from quick-braised weeknight dishes to slow-cooked weekend braises.
 16 color photographs, 50 line drawings

-To purchase a copy from an independent bookseller, please click here: All About Braising: The Art of Uncomplicated Cooking
+Find it on Amazon, or purchase from an independent bookseller, here: All About Braising: The Art of Uncomplicated Cooking

 PRESS AND REVIEWS FOR ALL ABOUT BRAISING